There are two options available to traders for the payment of the following charges:

 You must have credit available on the account before you submit a transaction.
 After a transaction is made to an account, the credit remaining rolls over from day to day and month to month.
 You do not need a prior authorisation to pay by cash.

 The deferred payment system (bank direct debit scheme) is an authorisation that allows you to defer payment of certain charges.
 These charges include Customs Duty, VAT at import, Excise Duty and VRT.
-You must lodge a guarantee and comply with the conditions of the authorisation.
+You must lodge a bank guarantee and comply with the conditions of the authorisation.
 The authorisation allows you, once approved, to pay the duties and taxes due by direct debit in the following month.
 Excise traders operating from a warehouse must operate on a deferred basis only.

 Next: How to apply for a customs deferred payment authorisation